BSafe-network/website/content/Technology-Competiton/Leyer2Competition.md

 {{% alert theme="danger" %}}**Announcement on BSafe.network Layer 2 Technology Competition**

+Submission deadline is extended to **May 25 UTC 23:59.** This is strict deadline and there is no more extension.

 According to expressions of interest of proposals we accepted, we focus on evaluation technology and software for the layer 2 technology.

-We also extend the due date of full proposal to **May 18**.
+We also extend the due date of full proposal to **May 25**.
 Anyone can propose evaluation technology and its implementation to this competition even if you did not sent us an expression of interest.

 We uploaded [a sample of application document](BSafe_Layer2_ApplicationSample.pdf).
  {{% /alert %}}